yuanmeng128/Ivy-YuanMeng-TSWD-portfolio/README.md

-# Yuan Meng (Ivy) portfolio
+# Yuan Meng (Ivy) Portfolio
 This is my public portfolio for Telling Stories with Data Course at CMU!
-I will post my cool work here!
+Here's where all my cool work will go.
 - Web page URL: https://yuanmeng128.github.io/Ivy-YuanMeng-TSWD-portfolio/
 - This repository: https://github.com/yuanmeng128/Ivy-YuanMeng-TSWD-portfolio/

-# Portfolio
-This is my public portfolio for Telling Stories with Data at CMU!
-Here's where all my cool work will go.
-You should probably hire me.

 # About me
 Hi!
 This is Yuan Meng, from China.
 You can call me Ivy!
 Now, I am studying in the MISM-Global Program of CMU.
 I really like data, which can disclose lots of interesting information.
 And I am exploring more effective dat visualization methods.
 So I create this page to record my learning journey of the data visualization.